Formatting Text

 Twitter · Blog · Patreon · Discussions

 So far, we’ve called create_text with a character and two coordinates to write text to the screen.
-But we never specified the font, the size, or the color.
+But we never specified its font, size, or style.
 To talk about those things, we need to create and use font objects.

 What is a font, exactly?
-Well, in the olden days, printers arranged little metal slugs on rails, covered them with ink, and pressed them to a sheet of paper, creating a printed page.
+Well, in the olden days, printers arranged little metal slugs on rails, covered them with ink, and pressed them to a sheet of paper, creating a printed page (see Figure 1).
 The metal shapes came in boxes, one per letter, so you’d have a (large) box of e’s, a (small) box of x’s, and so on.
-The boxes came in cases (one for uppercase and one for lowercase letters).
+The boxes came in cases (see Figure 2), one for upper-case and one for lower-case letters.
 The set of cases was called a font.The word is related to foundry, which would create the little metal shapes.
 Naturally, if you wanted to print larger text, you needed different (bigger) shapes, so those were a different font; a collection of fonts was called a type, which is why we call it typing.
 Variations—like bold or italic letters—were called that type’s “faces”.

-A drawing of printing press workersBy Daniel Nikolaus Chodowiecki.
-Wikipedia, public domain
+Figure 1: A drawing of printing press workers.
+(By Daniel Nikolaus Chodowiecki.
+Wikipedia, public domain.)

 Yet Tk’s font objects correspond to the older meaning of font: a type at a fixed size, style, and weight.
-For example:You can only create Font objects, or any other kinds of Tk objects, after calling tkinter.Tk(), which is why I’m putting this code in the Browser constructor.
+For example:You can only create Font objects, or any other kinds of Tk objects, after calling tkinter.Tk(), and you need to import tkinter.font separately.

 import tkinter.font